mactul/powermake/README.md

 Powermake is a utility that compiles C/C++/AS/ASM code, just like Make, Ninja, cmake, or xmake.

-His goal is to give full power to the user, while being cross-platform, easier to use than Make, and faster than Ninja.
+His goal is to give full power to the user, while being cross-platform and easier to use than Make.

+Powermake extends what is possible to do during the compilation by providing a lot of functions to manipulate your files and a lot of freedom on the way you will implement your makefile.
+Powermake is entirely configurable, but for every behavior you haven't explicitly defined, PowerMake will do most of the job for you by detecting installed toolchains, translating compiler flags, etc...

 ## For which project is PowerMake suitable?

 PowerMake was specifically designed for complex projects that have very complicated compilation steps, with a lot of pre-built tasks that need to be compiled on multiple operating systems with different options.

+However, today, even for a 5 files project on Linux with GCC, PowerMake is more convenient than make because out of the box it provides a debug/release mode with different options and different build directories, it can generates a compile_commands.json file for a better integration with vscode, it detects better than make when files need to be recompiled, it provides default rebuild/clean/install options without any configuration, etc...

 ## Advantages of PowerMake

-- Extremely fast:
-  - PowerMake is faster than Ninja/make/xmake when building a project for the first time.
-  - There are still some improvements to do to detect that there is nothing to do for a huge codebase because PowerMake doesn't store hidden dependencies (header files).
-But with less than 2000 files, this step is almost instant.

 - Cross-Platform:
   - PowerMake can detect the compiler installed on your machine and give you an abstraction of the compiler syntax.